AsahiLinux/docs/Developer-Quickstart.md

 $ pip3.9 install --user pyserial construct
 ```

+You can also use macports to install python and pip and than install the dependencies using pip as root.
+Macports has a native build for M1.
+The packages in macports that you need are python39 and py39-pip.

 ### Usage

 To use the proxyclient scripts, you need to set `M1N1DEVICE` to your serial port device.
 When using another M1 mac as the host, use `export M1N1DEVICE=/dev/cu.debug-console`.